 Window ACs use only the air from your home to provide cooling.
 So do portable split system AC units.
 These have a tower-style AC unit and an exhaust hose that pushes out warm air via a window fitting.
 Newer models are often quieter, offer better filtration, and include smart controls.

 The air you normally feel blowing from a window AC is filtered to remove any pollutants and particles.
 But the unit won’t remove carbon dioxide, carbon monoxide, and other gasses or microscopic particles that make up, for example, smoke.
-Fresh air differs from the filtered air in that it originates outside your home.
+Fresh air differs from filtered air in that it originates outside your home.

 You may be wondering why you’d want to let air in using a system designed to prevent that.
 That’s what the vent lever on your window AC is for.
 If the air in your home is stale, smoky, dirty, or smelly, bringing fresh air in can help clear out the pollution.
 Opening the vent can also provide efficient cooling if the air is cooler outside than inside.